-Most travelers come to Bangkok and leave either feeling like they can manage it, or they absolutely hate it.
+Most travelers leave Bangkok either feeling like they can manage it, or they absolutely hate it.

-Bangkok was my first stop on my endless voyage 20 months ago.
-I remember landing and feeling a mixture of happiness to be back in Asia and apprehension about being in such a big, bustling city without a hostel booked, no real idea of what to expect, and carrying the negative opinions I’d heard about it.
+Bangkok was my first stop on my “endless voyage” 10 years ago.
+On landing there, I remember feeling a mixture of happiness to be back in Asia and apprehension about being in such a big, bustling city without a hostel booked, having no real idea of what to expect, and carrying the negative opinions I’d heard about it.

-I didnβt know much, other than to head to Khao San Road, a backpacker area of Bangkok.
+I didnβt know much, other than to head to Khao San Road, the backpacker district.

-Sure enough, on my first day in, I was nearlyΒ scammed by a tuktuk driverΒ who had expertly searched me out on that very road.
-I was pretty far from public transportation, so it only made me more of a target for anyone offering transportation options.
-It was seedy, hot, full of ping pong show hawkers, and all kinds of other horrible things.
+The area was seedy and full of ping-pong-show hawkers and all kinds of other horrible things.
+Sure enough, on my first day in, I was nearly scammed by a tuk-tuk driver who had expertly searched me out on that very road.
+I was pretty far from public transportation, so it only made me more of a target for anyone offering other options.

-Now that I’ve gone back for a fifth time, avoiding Khao San, I finally feel that I’ve enjoyed Bangkok how it should be enjoyed. Β Here are my top tips for really falling in love with the City of Angels:
+Now that I’ve gone back for a fifth time (avoiding Khao San), I finally feel that I’ve enjoyed Bangkok how it should be.
+Here are my top tips for really falling in love with the City of Angels:

-Now I know, the key is avoiding that area like the plague!Β The city has a beating heart that is so hard to see from the hidden backpacker area.
-It’s far away from everything other than the Grand Palace, which is another tourist trap, if you ask me.
+Now I know that the key is avoiding that area like the plague!
+The city has a beating heart that is so hard to see from that backpacker district.
+It’s far away from everything other than the Grand Palace (which is another tourist trap, if you ask me).

 Oh, and he had this view: